Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 Health to you and your loved ones!

 Blood is the river of life in our body.
 The processes in the human body and the cardiovascular system as a whole depend on it.
-Viscous blood, the causes of which are very different, indicates a violation of its composition.
+Viscous blood, the reasons for which are very different, indicates a violation of its composition.
 The transport function of blood in such conditions is hampered.
 This negatively affects many processes in our body.
 Therefore, it is very important to monitor the quality of blood, take periodic tests, and know that all indicators are normal.

 Blood tests for thick blood.